Akai Kareem Gurley (1986-2014)

 Akai Gurley was tragically and senselessly killed while walking down the stairwell of his apartment building with his girlfriend.
 His death, like the deaths of Trayvon MartinSandra BlandTamir Rice, and Michael Brown, helped inspire and propel the Black Lives Matter Movement.

 Gurley was 28 years of age at the time of the shooting.
 He was born in St. Thomas, U.S. Virgin Islands, and moved to New York with his family as a child.
 On November 20, 2014, Gurley was getting his hair braided by his girlfriend Kimberly Ballinger at the Louis H. Pink Houses in the East New York section of Brooklyn, New York.
 The two lived together with their two-year-old daughter, Akaila.
 Gurley and Ballinger exited the building by way of the stairs since the building elevator was out of service.
 The lights were also malfunctioning, so the stairwell was dark.
-Gurley and Ballinger entered the stairwell on the 7th floor, just a floor below Officers Shaun Landau and Peter Liang, who were performing a routine patrol of the building.
+Gurley and Ballinger entered the stairwell on the 7th floor, just a floor below Officers Shaun Landau and Peter Liang, who were routinely patrolling the building.

 As the two officers approached the next stairwell, Officer Liang, a 27-year-old rookie who had just graduated the academy a year before this incident, pulled out his flashlight and unholstered his service firearm, a 9mm Glock.
 Officer Liang opened the door to the stairwell and was immediately startled by a noise in the stairwell.
 He later claimed that the noise caused him to discharge his weapon.
 The single bullet ricocheted off the wall and struck Gurley in the chest.
 Startled, Gurley ran down two flights of stairs before realizing he was shot and collapsed on the 5th floor.